Common Web Development Mistakes Toronto Businesses Make That Kill ROI

 Mistake #4: Marketing without a mobile responsive website

-The demand for mobile-responsive design skyrocketed during the smartphone and tablet boom.
-And for good reason.
-Mobile-responsive websites automatically adjust their dimensions to user device screens; displaying an optimized interface for user experience; making it easier for people to navigate through content across all devices.
+Mobile-responsive websites automatically adjust their dimensions to user device screens; displaying an optimized interface for user experience, which improves user navigation and content consumption across all devices.

 With 61% of users likely to leave a mobile-unfriendly website, integrating mobile design with your overall digital marketing strategy is an absolute must.

 And there’s more…